10 Important Skills for a Computer Technician

 Computer solutions are always reached with goal-oriented strategies.
 Hone your skills in developing objectives and building action plans from those goals.
 Practice building strategies to put your solutions into action.
 This process works for both short-term and long-term computer solutions, from repairs to network cybersecurity.

 As a computer technician, you will need to be on top of frequent maintenance, virus scanning, and network defenses in addition to the health and performance of every computer.
 Preventative strategies prevent future issues, while objective-driven troubleshooting can quickly repair a system when performance is flagged.

 Training and teaching others

 As you rise in the tech career, you may be asked to train others.
 It doesn’t take long for someone rising above the crowd to be assigned a trainee.
-Proving your capability even in an entry-level tech job can result in training someone who could use the talent or skill that you’ve put into the job.
+Proving your capability even in an entry-level tech job can result in training someone who could use the talent or skill you’ve put into the job.
 You may also be prompted to help teach non-IT staff how to use the system or protect themselves from cybersecurity threats.
 So, it’s a good idea to get used to training and teaching now.

 Repairing and maintaining electronic equipment

 Finally, practice maintaining your own electronic equipment and home devices.
 Open up failed equipment and practice fixing, including harvesting parts to fix it.
 Become intimately familiar with the interior components of a computer and at ease with switching out the parts.
 Understanding and maintaining electronic equipment is essential as a tech professional, especially a hardware technician.
 PCs, laptops, and other mobile devices are complex pieces of machinery.
 To maintain each device, you will want a practiced skill with repairing and upkeeping the equipment.